The Day of the Dead; Remembrance of Acquaintance

 On this Halloween Eve, I don’t want to equate interplanetary fiction with a somber reflection of departed souls.
 Yet in a far less extreme sense, that statement was remarkable.

-For all we know, our paradigms and voyages and dreams were all saved by something that seemed so trivial at one time -- from someone we don't remember.
+For all we know, our paradigms and voyages and dreams were saved, by something that seemed so trivial at one time -- from someone we don't remember, or perhaps from someone we may not have even met!

 Some of our fellow employees are now gone.